 While this step of the public interest test is characterised as an act of balancing, this balancing must be undertaken in the context of the objects of the FOI Act and its pro-disclosure bias.
-As iterated in the Explanatory Memorandum, the public interest test is not approached on the basis that there are empty scales in equilibrium, waiting for arguments to be put on each side.
-Instead, the FOI Act makes it clear that the 'scales begin laden in favour of disclosure'.329 That is, the application of the public interest test begins from the premise that it is in the public interest to disclose the information.
-In the absence of a demonstrable harm to the public interest occurring from the release of the information, information must be released.330
+The public interest test is not approached on the basis that there are empty scales in equilibrium, waiting for arguments to be put on each side, it is clearly the intention the 'scales begin laden in favour of disclosure'.357 That is, the application of the public interest test begins from the premise that it is in the public interest to disclose the information.
+In the absence of a demonstrable harm to the public interest occurring from the release of the information, information must be released.358